Skip to main content

 Public Involvement

-A series of open houses will provide residents with opportunities to learn more about projects proposed for the upcoming TSPLOST renewal and provide input on future improvement projects throughout Sandy Springs.
+A series of open houses were held to provide residents with opportunities to learn more about projects proposed for the upcoming TSPLOST renewal and provide input on future improvement projects throughout Sandy Springs.

 On November 3, 2026, Sandy Springs voters will decide on a renewal of the Transportation Special Local Option Sales Tax (TSPLOST) to fund projects through 2032.